McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 ## Configuration

 Mermaid is configured with default settings.
-You can customize Mermaid's default settings for all of your files thru a JSON object in your `config.toml` or override these settings sidewise thru your pages frontmatter.
+You can customize Mermaid's default settings for all of your files thru a JSON object in your `config.toml`, override these settings per page thru your pages frontmatter or override these setting per diagramm thru [diagram directives](https://mermaid-js.github.io/mermaid/#/directives?id=directives).

-This JSON object is forwarded into Mermaid's `mermaid.initialize()` function.
+The JSON object of your `config.toml` / frontmatter is forwarded into Mermaid's `mermaid.initialize()` function.

-See [Mermaid documentation](http://mermaid-js.github.io/mermaid/getting-started/Setup.html#mermaidapi-configuration-defaults) for all allowed settings.
+See [Mermaid documentation](http://mermaid-js.github.io/mermaid/#/Setup?id=mermaidapi-configuration-defaults) for all allowed settings.

-Also, if you want to use mermaid codefences, you have to turn off `guessSyntax` for the `markup.highlight` setting.
+The `theme` setting is somewhat special as it can be set by your used color variant.
+This will be the sitewide default and can - again - be overridden by your settings in `config.toml`, frontmatter or diagram directives.

-{{% notice warning %}}
+{{% notice note %}}
-Due to limitations with [Mermaid](https://github.com/mermaid-js/mermaid/issues/1846), it is currently not possible to use Mermaid code fences in an initially collapsed `expand` shortcode.
-This is a know issue and [can't be fixed by this theme](https://github.com/McShelby/hugo-theme-relearn/issues/187).
+If you want to use mermaid codefences, you have to turn off `guessSyntax` for the `markup.highlight` setting.
 {{% /notice %}}

 ### Example